 Some of us are prone to addiction.
 When we talk about addiction, the first things that come to mind are alcohol and narcotics.
 In truth, addiction takes on many forms.
 Here are a few tips on recognizing and preventing the addictive behavior.

 If you suffer from a type of addiction, it is more than likely that you have already experienced a few warning signs.
 Your friends and acquaintances may have commented on your behavior in certain situations.
-You may find yourself reaching out to that one thing in times of trouble.
+You may find yourself reaching out to that one thing in times of trouble and feel really excited by online betting promotions.

 However, the best way to know for sure is when this type of behavior affects other aspects of your life.
 You may have a problem if you find that your work performance, sleep quality, dietary habits and relationship with your loved ones are changing for the worse.